This is a technical part of an earlier post about setting up Storage Spaces on Windows 10.

 The reality is, however, that when these consumer-level RAID enclosures fail, their owners end up either losing their data or spending time and money on data recovery.
 The manufacturer usually just advises users to backup data when setting up a RAID configuration, which is not helpful for terabytes worth of data.

-A software-based drive pool is not as fast and is not a plug-an-play solution as a typical hardware RAID configuration, but it is more resilient against enclosure failures because a failed enclosure just houses separate drives and in most cases can be replaced with another one, even from a different manufacturer, and the software drive pool will continue working as if nothing happened.
+A software-based drive pool is not as fast to run and is not a plug-an-play solution, compared to a typical hardware RAID configuration, but it is more resilient against enclosure failures because a failed enclosure just houses separate drives and in most cases can be replaced with another one, even from a different manufacturer, and the software drive pool will continue working as if nothing happened.